 - Barton DL, Liu H, Dakhil SR, et al. Wisconsin gineng (Panax quinquefolius) to improve cancer-related fatigue: a randomized, double-blind trial, N07C2.
 J Natl Cancer Inst.
 2013; 105(16):1230-1238.

 Version History: This Fast Fact was originally edited by David E Weissman MD and published in January 2007.
 Copy-edited in April 2009.
 Re-copy edited in November 2015 by Mary G Rhodes, MD.
+It then underwent a more substantial update in November 2021 by Maria F Lowry, Pharm D.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.